-In May 2021, various regional and United Nations bodies are meeting – mostly virtually – to continue their oversight of States’ implementation of their human rights commitments.
+In May 2021, various regional and United Nations bodies are meeting – mostly virtually – to continue their oversight and monitoring of human rights conditions.
 The regional bodies in session are the African Commission on Human and Peoples’ Rights, European Committee of Social Rights, and the Inter-American Court of Human Rights.
 In addition, the Grand Chamber of the European Court of Human Rights (ECtHR) will hold two virtual hearings, on May 19 and 26, in the cases of Grzęda v.
 Poland and Savickis and Others v.
 Latvia, respectively.
 The Working Group on the Universal Periodic Review and the UN human rights treaty bodies focused on enforced disappearance and children’s rights will also meet.
 No UN special procedure mandate holders have scheduled country visits during May 2021.
 For more information on each of the bodies mentioned, visit the Courts & Monitoring Bodies section of the IJRC Online Resource Hub.

 The COVID-19 pandemic continues to impact the scheduling and format of supranational human rights bodies’ sessions and other activities.
 The IJRC monthly overviews have detailed these changes, beginning in April 2020.
 For an overview of the initial changes in human rights oversight caused by the pandemic, see our July post on OpenGlobalRights.
 To view human rights bodies’ past and future activities, visit the IJRC Hearings & Sessions Calendar.